free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/huang-xueqin-journalist.md

 This photo was taken when Huang Xueqin was invited to have a talk in a special TV program by CCTV Chinese Voices and Tencent News: Listen to Me.
 She talked about her personal stories of being sexually harassed in this program.
 After she was detained in 2019, this video was censored.
 Her appearance on internet was erased.
 Photo: provided by the author.

-> 原来不用依靠一个机构，也能做独立调查
-> I can do independent investigation without an institution
+## I can do independent investigation without an institution

 In August 2015, a container storage in the port of Tianjin explored due to inappropriate storage of dangerous chemical materials, which killed 165 people and injured 798 people.
 Among those people who died from the explosion, 99 of them were fire fighters.